Mag. rer. soc.oec. Project manager for real-life student consulting projects

 What are your duties at WTT?

-As a project manager for real-life student consulting projects, I am responsible for our JUSP (Joint USA Swiss Program), the integration project and the Bachelor’s Thesis module.
+As a project manager for real-life student consulting projects, I am responsible for our JUSP (Joint US Swiss Program), the integration project and the Bachelor’s Thesis module.

 How would you describe yourself?